itanishashaw/Netflix_Engagement_Churn_Analysis/README.md

 # 📊 Dashboard Preview
 <img width="901" height="504" alt="image" src="https://github.com/user-attachments/assets/d8908912-d38d-4de7-b425-63f9bc1ff830" />

+# Hypothesis Testing Results
+The statistical tests conducted in SPSS provided strong evidence supporting several of the formulated hypotheses.
+Logistic regression revealed that daily watch time and customer satisfaction were significant predictors of churn (p < 0.05), confirming that lower engagement and dissatisfaction increase churn probability.
+ANOVA and chi-square tests further indicated that subscription plan and payment history are significantly associated with churn behavior, with monthly subscribers and irregular payers showing higher churn rates.
+Overall, the predictive model achieved 85% classification accuracy, validating the rejection of the null hypothesis and confirming that multiple engagement and demographic factors jointly explain customer churn in Netflix.

 # 📈 Key Insights
 1) Customers with Basic plans and delayed payments showed higher churn probability.
 2) Lower satisfaction scores (<5) strongly correlated with churn.